WE PROUDLY

 (WATER-DISPLACING, LOW TEMPERATURE)

-This specification is approved for use by all Departments and
+This specification is approved for use by all Departments and Agencies of the

 Department of Defense.